 In the home, place your Easter lily near a window that receives bright, indirect natural daylight.
 Avoid direct sunlight.
 Easter lilies prefer somewhat cooler temperatures.
 Ideally, the daytime temperature should be 60 to 65 °F with slightly cooler night temperatures.
 Avoid placing plants near drafts, and avoid exposure to excess heat or dry air from appliances, fireplaces or heating ducts.

 As the flowers open and mature, remove the yellow anthers before the pollen starts to shed.
-This gives longer flower life and prevents the pollen from staining the white flowers.
+This gives longer flower life and prevents the pollen from staining the white flowers, skin or clothing.
 When a mature flower starts to fade and wither, cut it off to keep the plant looking attractive.

 As the leaves and stems of the original plants begin to turn brown and die back, cut them back just above a healthy leaf on the stem.
 Wait until the leaves and stems have turned brown before removing them.
 New growth will soon emerge.
 It is unlikely that a second flowering will occur later in the summer.
 Easter lilies, which were forced to flower under controlled greenhouse conditions in March, will flower naturally in June or July the following and subsequent years and will reach a height of 3 feet or more.